laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Use of Quadratic Theil-Senn regression for determining &alpha; and &omega; based on time and &theta;

-The underlying assumption of this approach is that the Angular Accelration &alpha; is constant, which in rowing it certainly won't be the case as the force will vary based on the position in the Drive phase (hence the powercurve).
-Currently, the use of Quadratic Theil-Senn regression represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) and the linear regression methods used by earlier approaches of Open Rowing Monitor.
+Abandoning the numerical approach for a regression based approach has resulted with a huge improvement in metric robustness.
+So far, we were able to implement Quadratic Theil-Senn regression and get reliable and robust results.
+The underlying assumption of this Quadratic approach is that the Angular Accelration &alpha; is constant, or at constant by approximation in the flank under measurment.
+In rowing this probably won't be the case as the force will vary based on the position in the Drive phase (hence the need for a forcecurve).
+Currently, the use of Quadratic Theil-Senn regression represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) used by earlier approaches of Open Rowing Monitor.
 As the number of datapoints in a *Flanklength* in the relation to the total number of datapoints in a stroke is small, we consider this is a decent approximation while maintaining an sufficiently efficient algorithm to be able to process all data in the datastream in time.

 We can inmagine there are better suited third polynomal (cubic) approaches available that can robustly calculate &alpha; and &omega; as a function of time, based on the relation between time and &theta;.
-However, getting these to work in a datastream with very tight limitations on CPU-time and memory is quite challenging.
+However, getting these to work in a datastream with very tight limitations on CPU-time and memory across many configurations is quite challenging.
 We also observe that in several areas the theoretical best approach did not deliver the best practical result (i.e. a "better" algorithm delivered a more noisy result for &alpha; and &omega;).
 Therefore, this avenue isn't investigated yet, but will be a continuing area of improvement.

 ### Use of Quadratic Theil-Senn regression and a median filter for determining &alpha; and &omega;

-For a specific flank, our regression algorithm calculates the &alpha; for the flank and the &omega;'s for each point of the flank.
+For a specific flank, our quadratic regression algorithm calculates a single &alpha; for the entire flank and the individual &omega;'s for each point on that flank.
 As a datapoint will be part of several flank calculations, we obtain several &alpha;'s and &omega;'s that are valid approximations for that specific datapoint.
 To obtain the most stable result, we opt for the median of all valid values for &alpha; and &omega; to calculate the definitive approximation of &alpha; and &omega; for that specific datapoint.
 Although this approach has proven very robust, and even necessary to prevent noise from disturbing powercurves, it is very conservative.
 For example, when compared to Concept 2's results, the powercurves have the same shape, but the peak values are considerable lower.

 Reducing extreme values while maintaining the true data volatility is a subject for further improvement.